cockroachdb/docs/v21.2/node-shutdown.md

 - Membership on the decommissioned nodes should have changed from `decommissioning` to `decommissioned`.
 - `0` replicas should remain on these nodes.

-The decommissioned nodes will no longer be visible in the DB Console.
+Once the nodes complete decommissioning, they will appear in the list of [**Recently Decommissioned Nodes**](ui-cluster-overview-page.html#decommissioned-nodes) in the DB Console.

 #### Step 5.
 Terminate the process on decommissioned nodes